Commitment for peace - PakObserver

 For the last couple of years or so, Pakistan is very much concerned over deterioration of security and law and order situation in neighbouring Afghanistan which has provided the militants, extremists and terrorists opportunities to hit any part of Pakistan from across the border.
 Pakistan has been striving in close cooperation and coordination with Afghanistan for restoration of peace there as a strong, secure Afghanistan is in the interest of Pakistan in all fairness.

-Media reports say the National Security Committee in its meeting in Islamabad the other day under chairmanship of Prime Minister Nawaz Sharif deliberated and approved the development of a strategy with regard to India and Afghanistan and reiterated that regional peace and progress is directly linked to resolution of all outstanding issues including the core issue of Jammu and Kashmir.
+According to the reports in the newspapers, the National Security Committee in its meeting in Islamabad the other day under chairmanship of Prime Minister Nawaz Sharif deliberated and approved the development of a strategy with regard to India and Afghanistan and reiterated that regional peace and progress is directly linked to resolution of all outstanding issues including the core issue of Jammu & Kashmir.

-Quite obviously, and this has rightly been observed, all efforts being made by Pakistan for stable and peaceful Afghanistan can only bear desired fruit if simultaneous efforts in this regard are also made by Kabul for restoring effective control in its territory.

-In furtherance of the efforts being made by Islamabad for stability and security in Afghanistan it is worth mentioning here that Prime Minister Nawaz Sharif has met Afghan President Ashraf Ghani more than twice during the last couple of months at international forums along with other world leaders.
-It is for Kabul to do as much lot more as possible for ensuring stable, secure and safe Afghanistan as compared to what Pakistan in particular and other countries of the region in general can do.
+In furtherance of the efforts being made by Islamabad for stability and security in Afghanistan, it is worth mentioning here that Prime Minister Nawaz Sharif has met Afghan President Ashraf Ghani more than twice during last couple of months at international forums along with other world leaders.
+Now, as a matter of fact, it is for Kabul to do as much lot more as possible for ensuring stable, secure and safe Afghanistan as compared to what Pakistan in particular and other countries of the region in general can do.

 M Z RIFAT